h4ckyou/h4ckyou.github.io/_posts/2026-02-21-kernel-security.md

 ### Setup

-Since I planned to debug locally, I needed to install the necessary tooling to replicate the challenge environment.
+Since I planned to debug locally, I needed to have the necessary tooling and kernel build to replicate the challenge environment.

 Fortunately, pwn.college provides a ready-to-use script that builds a kernel matching the exact version used in the dojo instance.
 This makes local debugging significantly easier.